hansen-matt/CuteCom/README.md

 ### History

-The current CuteCom-version has being reimplemented using Qt 5 switching to the now available QSerialport.
+The current CuterCom-version has being reimplemented using Qt 5 switching to the now available QSerialport.
 The GUI was facelifted and amongst other features a session support was added.
 Session support comes in handy if you have two or more devices connected, each of it talking in different baudrates or other connection parameters.
 The command history is stored for each individual session since